Bindu Power Coach at BU BUild Lab

 What is your story?

 People buy why you do it.
 And in the long run, this why needs to be consistent to proof your “why.”
 So start now while you are building your resume.
 Everything you say or write gets recorded on search engines.
 Make sure that the message is the same across all channels.
 Usually, when your thoughts, words, and deeds are in unison, you have nothing to worry.
 Holistic SEO takes place, and your message gets delivered automatically.
-What happens when you are still trying to figure it out or in the process of building that “real” you?
+However, what happens when you are still trying to figure it out.
+Or even, in the process of building that “real” you?

 You want to make sure that each piece of art you make, your resume, your elevator pitch, your networking message, has the same essence.